Continuous to intermittent flow transition in sandpiles

 GarcĂa Gordillo, Andy Scott (Cuba)

-Electrical current cloaks can be calculated analytically and have, in our opinion, very good opportunities to serve as models to granular and microfluidic cloaks.
+Turning invisible an object in any physics field has important technological and scientific implications.
+The devices used in this kind of experiments are named âinvisibility cloaksâ and they are all over the electromagnetic spectra, e.g., the visible light cloak, the magnetic cloak, the current cloak, etc⊠Electrical current cloaks can be calculated analytically and have, in our opinion, very good opportunities to serve as models to granular and microfluidic cloaks.
 We suggest that an electrical current cloak can be tuned by, for example, an applied magnetic field.
 We call this new device the “Tunable Inverse Current Cloak” (TICC).
-Instead of having a hole in the center of a metallic foil (“repealing” the current lines) surrounded by a washer of a material of larger conductivity (“attracting” the current lines), the TICC consist on a metal immersed in a sea of a magneto-resistant material of smaller conductivity that undergoes an increase of its resistivity in a ring just outside the best conducting material because of the application of an external magnetic field.
+Instead of having a hole in the center of a metallic foil (ârepealingâ the current lines) surrounded by a washer of a material of larger conductivity (âattractingâ the current lines), the TICC consist on a metal immersed in a sea of a magneto-resistant material of smaller conductivity that undergoes an increase of its resistivity in a ring just outside the best conducting material because of the application of an external magnetic field.
 The setting of the magnetic field is what makes the device tunable, i.e. the cloaking and non-cloaking states are both reachable by varying the value of a DC magnetic field.

 Transport properties and thermoelectric effects in gated silicene superlattices